Why is ISS the best scoping course?

 Internet Scoping School is the best scoping course because it’s the most thorough.

 Just how thorough is the course?

 Did you know Internet Scoping School has two to three times the content of other courses?
 We cover everything — from notereading to transcript production to marketing, ethics, ergonomics, commonly made mistakes, actual software training — again, everything a new scopist needs to know to not just do the job but to be successful and make money.
 A medical terminology section and a Morson’s punctuation section are included, and new sections are always being added.

-The ISS course includes step-by-step instructions on the best scoping techniques, including software commands and shortcuts, as well as how to ensure accuracy when editing.
+The ISS course includes step-by-step instructions including software commands and shortcuts, as well as how to ensure accuracy when editing.
 We don’t just ask you to read your manual or watch the videos on the software’s website — those instructions are meant primarily for court reporters, not scopists.

 After each lesson in the software training, you’ll get a practice file to practice the new commands you’ve learned.
 I’ve worked with a broad group of reporters myself over many years as a scopist, and I’m happy to pass on the methodologies I’ve learned that help tremendously when it comes to editing transcripts for a variety of writing styles and reporter preferences.